 6) Volvo invented the 3-point seat belt

 Volvo had the bright idea of inventing the 3-point seat belt and then did the noble thing of not patenting it so other manufacturers could use the design.
 Seat belts are estimated to save a life every six seconds, so bravo Volvo for putting safety before profits.

 If you can somehow harness a cheetah (please don't try), then get yourself on the motorway and let fly.
 They reach about 70mph at full pelt, which is the national speeding limit here in the UK.
 So the next time your date talks about a supercar, why not counter it with a speed beast of your own?

 The car might not have gone into production until the 19th century, but the wheel was ready and waiting long before that.
 No one knows the story of how the wheel was invented, but we do know it wasn't used for transportation.
 What was it used for, you ask?
 To make pottery.
 That's a fact that will both impress and confuse your date.

 9) The UK speed limit used to be 2mph

 The UK government wants to set the speed limit to 20mph for most roads in Britain, and there's a lot of resistance.
-It's a good thing, then, that the people who think 20mph is too slow weren't around in 1896 when the UK speed limit was measly 2mph.
-Back then, drivers required someone walking in front of the car with a red flag to warn pedestrians.
+It's a good thing, then, that the people who think 20mph is too slow weren't around in 1896 when the UK speed limit was a measly 2mph.
+Back then, drivers required someone to walk in front of the car with a red flag to warn pedestrians.
 It's safe to say that things have moved on since then, but let's take a minute to sympathise for poor Walter Arnold, who was issued the UK's first-ever speeding ticket for cruising along at 8mph.

 10) The average car is made up of around 30,000 parts